Man shot, killed after argument on Moncreif, JSO says

-JACKSONVILLE, Fla., - A man was shot and killed on Moncreif Saturday night following an argument, according to the Jacksonville Sheriff's Office.
+JACKSONVILLE, Fla. - A man was shot and killed in Moncrief Saturday night following an argument, according to the Jacksonville Sheriff's Office.

-Officers responded to 35th Street and Moncreif Road at 9:50 p.m.
-When they arrived they found a man who had been shot multiple times.
+Officers responding to 35th Street and Moncrief Road at 9:50 p.m. found a man who had been shot multiple times.
 The victim was taken to a local hospital where he died.

 Witnesses are cooperating and told police that the man was arguing with someone in a parking lot before the shooting.